icon-project/icon-sdk-java/README.md

 ICON supports SDK for 3rd party or user services development.
 You can integrate ICON SDK for your project and utilize ICON’s functionality.

+This document is focused on how to use the SDK properly.
+For the detailed API specification, see the API reference documentation.

 ## Version